FleetOnRails/fleet-api/doc/api/README.md

 status code `400 Bad Request` is returned if a required attribute is missing from the request.
 The following list gives an overview of how the API functions generally behave.

-API request types:
+##### API request types:

 * `GET` requests access one or more resources and return the result as JSON
-* `POST` requests return `201 Created` if the resource is successfully created and return the newly created resource as JSON
+* `POST` requests return `201 Created` if the resource is successfully created
-* `GET`, `PUT` and `DELETE` return `200 Ok` if the resource is accessed, modified or deleted successfully, the (modified) result is returned as JSON
+* `GET`, `PUT` and `DELETE` return `200 Ok` if the resource is accessed, modified or deleted successfully
-* `DELETE` requests are designed to be idempotent, meaning a request a resource still returns `200 Ok` even it was deleted before or is not available.
+* `DELETE` requests are designed to be idempotent, meaning resource still returns `200 Ok` even it was deleted before or is not available.
 The reasoning behind it is the user is not really interested if the resource existed before or not.

-The following list shows the possible return codes for API requests.
+##### The following list shows the possible return codes for API requests.

-Return values:

 * `200 Ok` - The `GET`, `PUT` or `DELETE` request was successful, the resource(s) itself is returned as JSON
 * `201 Created` - The `POST` request was successful and the resource is returned as JSON